 The Fast800 is an innovative approach to healthy living and weight loss based on the latest scientific research.

-The Fast800 online programme has been developed in conjunction with Dr. Michael Mosley for those that need more support and guidance for achieving long lasting health.
+The Fast800 online programme has been developed in conjunction with Dr. Michael Mosley for those who need more support and guidance for achieving long-lasting health.